How do I know if I am having a miscarriage? What are the symptoms?

 If you have found your way to this question, there is a chance that you are concerned about potentially experiencing a miscarriage.
 Here we provide some basic information to help you understand what the symptoms of a miscarriage can potentially include.

 To start, let's clarify what a miscarriage is.
-A miscarriage is when the loss of a pregnancy occurs spontaneously before 20 weeks of gestation.
-In most cases, the cause of miscarriage is a genetic flaw where a pregnancy is simply not viable.
+A miscarriage is when a loss of pregnancy occurs spontaneously before 20 weeks of gestation.
+In most cases, the cause of miscarriage is a genetic flaw where the pregnancy is simply not viable.
 Miscarriages are common within the first 3 months of pregnancy and occur in nearly 1/3 of all pregnancies.

 The most common presenting symptoms of a miscarriage include: